pablooverton/pablooverton.github.io/content/posts/classic-ecosystem.md

 +++
-title = 'The Data Architect's Garden: Navigating the Modern Tooling Ecosystem through the Lens of Classic Allegory' date = 2024-10-09T17:04:44-04:00 draft = true
+title = "The Data Architect's Garden: Navigating the Modern Tooling Ecosystem through the Lens of Classic Allegory" date = 2024-10-09T17:04:44-04:00 draft = true
 +++